forkiesassds/mcdzienny-decomp/readme.md

 Extract the folders from the MCDzienny zip file and put it in Build/bin/(Debug or Release).

 ### Step 5
-You are ready to build and run the decompied source!
+You are ready to build and run the decompiled source!